bitovi/academy/src/ngrx/ngrx.md

 ## Requirements

-In order to complete this guide, you need to have [NodeJS](https://nodejs.org/en/) version 14 or later installed.
+In order to complete this guide, you need to have git and [NodeJS](https://nodejs.org/en/) version 14 or later installed.

 We'll be using Angular 14.